Kids' & youth clothing

 Because they’re always willing to shell out for something they’re obsessed with….besides, it’s easy to find them, with all the forums and such.

 Inside jokes make people feel special when they get them.
 Chances are only designers and programmers will understand these two…hehe

 What we’re trying to say, is that it will be inherently easier to 1) create your design, 2) sell your design, if you know who you’re targeting.
 Not sure who to target?
 Check out our list of 115 niche market ideas.

 Once you know, all it takes is a little imagination, and playing around with fonts.
-All of these t-shirts prove that you don’t have to be a master designer to come up with a great t-shirt.
-And just in case, here are 20 t-shirt design tutorials that might help you get started.
+All of these t-shirts prove that you don’t have to be a master designer to come up with a great t-shirt idea.

 Show us your designs!
 We might feature them here in the blog – put a link in the comments ?